thoughtspot/thoughtspot.github.io/_admin/ts-cloud/intro-embed.md

 **Using Visual Embed SDK**
 You can install the Visual Embed SDK, import the Javascript library, and programmatically integrate the ThoughtSpot application and its components.
-The Visual Embed SDK includes separate libraries for embedding ThoughtSpot content, such as search, visualizations, pinboards, and the full application.
+The Visual Embed SDK includes separate libraries for embedding ThoughtSpot content, such as search, visualizations, Liveboards, and the full application.

 For more information, see [Visual Embed SDK]({{ site.baseurl }}/admin/ts-cloud/visual-embed-sdk.html).